JulianKemmerer/PipelineC/docs/pypeline_guide.md

 N must be a nonnegative integer; zero is supported.
 The declaration is trusted: it does not insert registers or check that the body implements N cycles.
 It works on factory-produced functions and stacks with `@MAIN` in either order.
-An AUTOPIPELINE request inside the tagged implementation is an error.
-AUTOPIPELINE latency arguments on the tagged function itself must agree with N (`latency=N`, `start_latency=N`, `max_latency` of at least N).
+An AUTO_PIPELINE request inside the tagged implementation is an error.
+AUTO_PIPELINE latency arguments on the tagged function itself must agree with N (`latency=N`, `start_latency=N`, `max_latency` of at least N).

-AUTOPIPELINE asks the tool to implement pipelining. `pipeline_latency` describes pipelining supplied by the user.
+AUTO_PIPELINE asks the tool to implement pipelining. `pipeline_latency` describes pipelining supplied by the user.
 MULTI_CYCLE constrains setup timing between registers and does not declare a function's pipeline latency.

 Standalone native simulation also aligns callers around fixed user pipelines, using selective elaboration without synthesis.
-Designs without this decorator keep the existing `--comb` path; ordinary registers, AUTOPIPELINE and AUTOFSM alone do not activate the new simulation model.
+Designs without this decorator keep the existing `--comb` path; ordinary registers, AUTO_PIPELINE and AUTO_FSM alone do not activate the new simulation model.
 See the [simulation design](pypeline_sim_DESIGN.md#fixed-user-pipelines) for activation, state handling and warm-up details.